An investment in the Fund involves certain risks, including, among others, the following:

 The Fund may invest in securities issued by non-U.S. issuers, which securities may be denominated in U.S. dollars or foreign currencies.
 Investments in non-U.S. securities may involve additional risks including exchange rate fluctuation, political or economic instability, the imposition of exchange controls, expropriation, limited disclosure and illiquid markets.

-Call risk is the risk, especially during periods of falling interest rates, that a bond issuer will call or repay a higher-yielding bond before its maturity date, forcing the Fund to reinvest in bonds with lower interest rates than the original obligations.
+Certain debt securities may be called (redeemed) at the option of the issuer at a specified price before reaching their stated maturity date.
+Call risk is the risk, especially during periods of falling interest rates, that an issuer will call or repay a higher-yielding bond debt security before its maturity date, forcing the Fund to reinvest in bonds with lower interest rates than the original obligations.

 Municipal Securities Risk